atharva-sardar02/gauntlet-collabcanvas-week-1/PRD.md

 - Performance monitoring/analytics
 - User permissions/roles
 - Canvas history/versioning
-- Optimistic updates (can add if time allows)
+- Optimistic updates (out of scope for MVP - all updates wait for server confirmation)
-- Advanced locking mechanisms
+- Advanced locking mechanisms beyond basic first-come lock

+**Technical Priorities:**

+- Focus on server-authoritative state to ensure consistency
+- Accept slight latency (~100ms) for operations in exchange for reliability
+- Cursor movements use optimistic rendering for smooth UX (only exception)

 ---